Simple GNNs with Low Rank Non-parametric Aggregators: Introduction

+Our study of the leading GNN architectures and the benchmarks used to prove their algorithmic effectiveness, has led us to believe that many of the design choices found in modern GNNs may be drastically simplified, or even removed completely, at little-to-no cost to predictive performance.
+In our efforts to validate model performances, we revisit traditional estimation techniques like non-parametric regression.
+These techniques happen to be very effective for SSNC and highlight the importance of learnable feature aggregation in SSNC problems.

+To this end, we devise a flexible non-parametric learner for feature aggregation.
+This learner generalizes the specific polynomial form used in spectral GNNs~\cite{Defferrard16,Wang22}.
+That is, given a singular value decomposition of the network graph $\bm{A} = \bm{U} \bm{\Sigma} \bm{V}^T$, the non-parametric learner $f:\reals\to\reals$ transforms the spectrum of $\bm{A}$ to produce a new aggregation matrix

+where $f$ is applied entry-wise across the diagonal of $\bm{\Sigma}$.
+This singular value extension to the previous symmetric spectral approach of~\cite{Wang22} helps clear a directed graph hurdle faced by previous spectral GNN techniques.

+Our contributions are as follows: \begin{enumerate} [wide, labelwidth=!, labelindent=0pt, left=0.5cm] \item Propose a nonparametric approach to learn $f$, hence a GNN aggregation operator, by borrowing ideas from the theory of reproducing kernel Hilbert spaces (RKHS), thus generalizing polynomial aggregation to a much broader class of spectral functions.
+By controlling the underlying kernel, one can impose different regularity constraints on the spectral filters.

+\item Highlight the importance and sensitivity of nonparametric spectral reshaping and show how it can be used to simpify model hyperparameters (e.g. dropout probabilities, model depth, parameter-specific optimizers) at near-no-cost to SOTA performance. \item Classification improvements of +5\% and +20\% compared to competing spectral methods and other non-linear GNN baselines for the challenging benchmark datasets Chameleon and Squirrel~\citep{Rozemberczki21}.

-\end{itemize} By standardizing evaluation practices and simplifying modeling considerations, we aim to disambiguate performance in the GNN model-space and believe our results will lead to more interpretable models and heuristics for future SSNC problems.
+\item Outline common evaluation practices which have an outsized effect on model performance. \end{enumerate} By standardizing evaluation practices and simplifying modeling considerations, we aim to disambiguate performance in the GNN model-space and hope to encourage more interpretable models and heuristics for future SSNC problems.